input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 We can either support a primitive which computation can be split in different iterations, each of which is verifiable, or which is finely tunable so that we can solve a challenge in less than a block time and can be used in cascade.
 Being able to generate and verify a single proof for the whole chain of computation would be another advantage in the context of syncing.

+#### 5.2 Primitive selection

+To ensure fast verification, we face a first choice: relying on a cryptographic primitive based on trapdoor assumptions, which present NP problems and by definition have fast verification, or combine a primitive without fast verification with an efficient proof system such as a Succinct Non-interactive ARgument of Knowledge (SNARK).

 ## Path to Active